 Throughout the year, we adopt a case study approach to planning, learning and assessment.
 Teacher or key persons record significant learning and development.
-For children in Nursery each child has a tapestry online journal and evidence of opportunities are recorded in our class floor book.
-For children in Reception, evidence is recorded into their individual Literacy book, Independent Writing book, Numeracy book, or and Topic book.
+For children in Nursery each child has a tapestry online journal and evidence of learning opportunities are recorded on our working wall display.
+For children in Reception, evidence is recorded into their individual Literacy book, Maths book, Art Book or the class floor books for PSHE, PE, RE, Music, UW and ICT and Topic book.